ansys/pydynamicreporting/doc/source/index.rst

 ------------
 Ansys Dynamic Reporting, documented as `Nexus`_, provides the report generator technologies that are used in several Ansys products.
-Ansys Dynamic Reporting allows you to collect data in multiple formats from different sources, aggregate it, analyze it, and display it in highly interactive reports.
+Ansys Dynamic Reporting allows you to collect data in multiple formats from different sources.
+You can then aggregate, analyze, and display this data in highly interactive reports.

 Here are some key features of Ansys Dynamic Reporting:

 - Handles multiple data formats natively.
 - Stores data from multiple sources, including CAD packages, simulation software, and postprocessors.
-- Provides tools for aggregating, filtering, and processing data in the database.
+- Provides tools for aggregating, filtering, and processing the data in the database.
 - Supplies a web-based interface for quickly and intuitively interacting with database items.
 - Includes a template editor for generating report templates.
 - Displays live reports that automatically update when new data is available.